 This makes it impossible for you to set the time as well.
-In this article, we’ll be going through everything you need to know, making your experience handling digital watches as smooth as possible.
+In this article, we’ll be going through how to set time in a digital watch in-depth, making your experience handling the timepieces as smooth as possible.

 The first step to setting a digital watch is examining its body.
 You’ll have to look for a button that takes you to the Time Mode.

 This button is on the side of the device.
 If you’re lucky, you might own a watch that doesn’t come with many buttons.
 They can either come with 4, 3, 2 or even 5 of these!